accuknox/help/docs/integrations/bitbucket-dast.md

+---
+title: Integrating DAST in BitBucket CI/CD Pipeline
+description: See how to integrate AccuKnox and Dynamic Application Security Testing (DAST) into a Bitbucket pipeline to identify and resolve vulnerabilities in a web application.
+---

 # Integrating DAST in BitBucket CI/CD Pipeline

 This guide demonstrates how to integrate AccuKnox and Dynamic Application Security Testing (DAST) into a Bitbucket pipeline to identify and resolve vulnerabilities in a web application.
 We also support Authenticated and MFA DAST, ensuring comprehensive security coverage for your applications.
 Below, we outline the process and outcomes.